jb55/nostril/README.md

 ## Usage

     usage: nostril [OPTIONS] <content>

       OPTIONS

           --dm <hex pubkey>               make an encrypted dm to said pubkey. sets kind and tags.
           --envelope                      wrap in ["EVENT",...] for easy relaying --kind <number>                 set kind
-          --created-at <unix timestamp>   set a specific created-at time --sec <hex seckey>              set the secret key for signing, otherwise one will be randomly generated
+          --created-at <unix timestamp>   set a specific created-at time --sec <hex seckey>              set the secret key for signing, otherwise one will be randomly generated --pow <difficulty>              number of leading 0 bits of the id to mine

 ## Examples